chiefbiiko/camelot/README.md

 const signers = [alice, bob, charlie] = await ethers.getSigners()

-// we use create2 thru Safe's CreateCall lib for deterministic addresses const mpecdhAddress = calculateSafeMPECDHAddress(safeAddress)
+// we use create2 thru Safe's CreateCall lib for deterministic addresses const mpecdhAddress = calcMPECDHAddress(safeAddress)

-// propose deployment of a SafeMPECDH instance at mpecdhAddress await proposeDeploySafeMPECDH(signer, safeAddress)
+// propose deployment of a SafeMPECDH instance at mpecdhAddress await proposeDeployMPECDH(signer, safeAddress)

 // once enough signers have confirmed the tx and it got executed you should
 // run the MPECDH bootstrap ceremony